Ableytner/abllib/README.md

 42
 ```

-Multiple objects can also be retrieved at once:
+Multiple items can also be retrieved at once:
 ```py
 >> VolatileStorage.keys()
 dict_keys(['mykey', 'toplevelkey', 'specialvalue'])